Steady Rogue 2!

 Gimbal Video Production, will it replace the tripod?

 Many video producers can point to the tripod as the tool that set them on the path to serious filmmaking.
 Regardless of camera or lens or codec, a properly-used, good-quality fluid head and legs can be the defining line between a professional-looking piece and an amateur one.
 Once video producers learn this, many of us never leave home without one.
-Now however, the tripod no longer alone on this pedestal.
+Now however, the tripod is no longer alone on this pedestal.

 From Steadicam to Gimbals – How We Got Here

-The brushless 3-axis gimbals we know today are a natural extension of the Steadicam, which is itself a relatively new addition to the filmmaking landscape.
+The brushless 3-axis gimbals we know today are a natural extension of the Steadicam, itself a relatively new addition to the filmmaking landscape.
 American cinematographer Garrett Brown first came up with the idea of the Steadicam in the early 1970’s, but it wasn’t until the end of that decade that its implementation would be fully realised.
-Films like Bound for Glory, Rocky and The Shining cemented the Steadicam’s place in cinema history, untethering cameras from the tripods, tracks, or cranes they had been previously bound to.
-Most importantly, the Steadicam allowed video producers to begin thinking of camera movement in a different way.

 DJI Ronin 2